 - At least one fresh fruits and vegetables vendor that accepts WIC?

-- Offers an incentive program to SNAP and/or Senior Voucher recipients that allows them to purchase more fresh fruits and vegetables?
+- An incentive program to SNAP and/or Senior Voucher recipients that allows them to purchase more fresh fruits and vegetables?

 Is there at least (One, Two, Three, Four, None) food pantry in your county with refrigeration available to store fresh fruit and vegetables?